A copy of the School’s Child Protection and safeguarding policy is available here:

 It is not the responsibility of School staff to investigate welfare concerns or determine the truth of any disclosure or allegation.
 All staff have a duty, however, to recognise concerns and maintain an open mind.
 Accordingly all concerns regarding the welfare of pupils will be recorded and discussed with the designated senior person with responsibility for child protection, prior to discussion with parents.
-The name of the designated adults in the school are Mr Macpherson and Mrs Brooks.
+The names of the designated adults in the school are Mr MacPherson and Mrs Brooks.
 If a pupil, parent or member of staff should disclose concerns about the welfare of a pupil at AGFS, we will first consider the following:

 - any urgent medical needs of the child,